Kamigami no Asobi

 Ludere Deorum (神々の悪戯, Kamigami no Asobi) is a Japanese visual novel by Nippon Ichi Software and Broccoli.
 It was released on October 24, 2013 for the PlayStation Portable.
-An anime television series adaptation by Sony Pictures Animation was announced in December 2013 and aired from April to June 2014.
-The opening theme for the anime was "Till the end", while the ending theme for the anime was "Reason for...".
-Both opening and ending theme were sung by Miyu Irino, Daisuke Ono, Yuto Uemura, Toshiyuki Toyonaga, Hiroshi Kamiya, and Yoshimasa Hosoya.
+An anime television series adaptation by Brain's Base was announced in December 2013 and aired from April to June 2014.
+The opening theme for the anime was "Till the end" sung by Nagi Yanagi, while the ending theme for the anime was "Reason for..." sung by Miyu Irino, Daisuke Ono, Yuto Uemura, Toshiyuki Toyonaga, Hiroshi Kamiya, and Yoshimasa Hosoya.
 A second game, In Finite Ludere Deorum (神々の悪戯 IN FINITE, Kagami no Asobi InFinite), was released in April 2016.

 Gameplay

 Ludere Deorum is classified as an otome game.
 Like most otome games, the player takes the role of the main female character, Yui Kusanagi, who can choose from a variety of male characters as her love interest.

 Plot

 Yui Kusanagi is the daughter of a Shinto shrine priest.
 She discovers a mysterious sword, which transports her to a different world where she meets the Greek god Zeus.
 He invites her to attend a school in a separate world that he created.
 Zeus intends to teach the meaning of love to the various young divine beings who also attend the school, in an attempt to reverse the weakening bond between humans and the gods.

 The second game shares the same premise, with new routes and new endings for the characters.

 The first game allows Yui to romance Apollon, Hades, Tsukito, Takeru, Balder, Loki, Anubis, and Thoth, the first six being the anime's main cast.
 The second game allows Yui to romance Dionysus, Akira, Thor, and Melissa as well.